Mr. Trump, Be a Joke or be President. Don't be both. | The Orlando Advocate

 “Suddenly you’re surrounded by strangers who want something from you.
 The thing is, they don’t know what they want, and you don’t know what they want, . . . and you just sort of stand there grinning at one another.”

-Donald Trump, himself, talked about the corrupting influence of money in American politics and more specifically the corrupting influence of his money, saying: “I’ve given to everybody, because that was my job.
-[B]ecause when I want something I get it.
+Donald Trump sees himself far above the crowd– politicians and constituents alike.
+Because of his money.
+He said as much during the campaign when he talked about what his money buys: “[W]hen I want something I get it.
 When I call, they kiss my ass.
 It’s true.
 They kiss my ass.”

-Maybe it’s time to stop.
-Maybe it’s time for someone with some balls to tell Mr. Trump to either start reading the teleprompter or begin preparing for impeachment proceedings.
-Either be the loudmouth unfunny joke he has become or be president, but he can’t be both.
+Maybe it’s time to stop kissing and sucking up.
+Maybe it’s time for someone with some balls to tell Mr. Trump to either start reading the teleprompter or go back to real estate.
+Either be the loudmouthed unfunny joke he has become or be president– but don’t be both.